310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Midori curious %}
-Hrmm… They probably wanted to join us ‘cause they saw what we were like last year, right…?
+Hmm… They probably wanted to join us ‘cause they saw what we were like last year, right…?

 So maybe they were expecting that they could be like that the moment they joined…
 {% endbubble %}